joelTakahashiOlsson/KRN-projects/README.md

 # krn-projects
-Various private projects related to KR nation.
+Various private projects related to KR nation, Lund.
 Work in progress.

 Note: The sheet was made in Google sheets and then exported as an Excel file.
 It can be reopened as a Google sheet in Google docs.